R-Type

-is a horizontally scrolling shooter arcade video game developed and released by Irem in 1987 and the first game in the R-Type series.
-The player controls a star ship, the R-9 "Arrowhead", in its efforts to destroy the Bydo, a powerful alien race bent on wiping out all of mankind.
-The R-9 can acquire a glowing orbicular device called a "Force", protecting it from enemy fire and providing additional firepower.
-The arcade version was distributed by Nintendo in North America; it is the last arcade title Nintendo distributed.
+is a 1987 horizontally scrolling shooter video game developed and published by Irem for arcades.
+The player controls the R-9 "Arrowhead" starship in its efforts to destroy the Bydo, a powerful alien race bent on wiping out all of mankind.
+The R-9 can acquire a glowing orb called a "Force", giving limited protection from enemy fire and providing additional firepower.

 R-Type was the first game to run on Irem's 16-bit M72 arcade system.
-Initially a joke among staff, the Force was based on dung beetles.
 The development team drew inspiration from Gradius, Aliens and works by H.R.
 Giger.
-The music was composed by Masato Ishizaki, while character designs were by "AKIO".
-The game's title stems from the word "ray", as in a ray of light, in reference to the player's raylike weapons used throughout the game.
+The music was composed by Masato Ishizaki, while character designs were by Akio Oyabu.
+The arcade version was distributed in North America by Nintendo, and was the last arcade title to be released by the company.

-R-Type was commercially successful and celebrated by critics for its graphics and addictive gameplay, but was criticized for its difficulty.
-It is commonly cited as one of the best shoot 'em up video games, and one of the greatest video games of all time.
-Its success inspired several sequel and spinoff games, and home ports and releases for digital distribution services.
+R-Type was commercially successful and praised by critics for its graphics and addictive gameplay, but was criticized for its difficulty.
+It is commonly cited as one of the best shoot 'em up games, and one of the greatest video games of all time.
+Its success inspired several sequels and spin-off games, as well as home ports and releases for digital distribution services.
 A remake of the game was released as R-Type DX for the Game Boy Color in 2000.
-A 3D remake, R-Type Dimensions, was released for the Xbox 360 in 2009; for the PlayStation 3 in 2014; for Microsoft Windows, the Nintendo Switch and the PlayStation 4 in 2018; and for iOS in 2019.
+A 3D remake, R-Type Dimensions, was released for the Xbox 360 in 2009; for the PlayStation 3 in 2014; for the Nintendo Switch, PlayStation 4, and Windows in 2018; and for iOS in 2019.